jstriker84/scraperChallenge/README.md

 # scraperChallenge
-Web scraper for Walgreens in zip code 78756
+Web scraper for CVS in zip code 78756